Jayson DiManche: Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-On April 27, 2013, he signed with the Cincinnati Bengals as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, he signed with the Cincinnati Bengals as an undrafted free agent following the 2013 NFL draft.
 Dimanche recorded his first NFL career forced fumble against the New Orleans Saints on November 16, 2014.
 He was waived-injured by the Bengals on September 5, 2015.
 He cleared waivers and was reverted to the Bengals' injured reserve list.
 On September 11, 2015, Dimanche was released by the Bengals with an injury settlement.

 Kansas City Chiefs

 The Kansas City Chiefs signed Dimanche to their practice squad on October 13, 2015.

 Cleveland Browns

 On October 20, 2015, the Cleveland Browns signed Dimanche off the Chiefs' practice squad.
 On December 23, 2015, the Cleveland Browns promoted Dimanche to the 53-man roster and placed wide receiver Andrew Hawkins to the injured reserve.
 On December 31, 2015, the Cleveland Browns waived Dimanche.

-Second stint with the Bengals
+Cincinnati Bengals (second stint)

 On January 5, 2016, the Bengals signed Dimanche to their practice squad.
 On August 29, 2016, Dimanche was waived by the Bengals.